COMHIS/article_2021_vernacular/README.md

 - Reproduce the data subsets with main.R in each catalog-specific subfolder in [code/](code/)
+- Then generate the combined data with code/data/data.R
-- Run the final analyses with [code/final/main.R](code/final/main.R)
+- Then run the final analyses with [code/final/main.R](code/final/main.R)

 ## Docs